February 22, 2012

 Two prominent newspapermen took the credit for leading America into the Spanish-American war of 1898.
 William Randolf Hearst (1863 -1951), and Joseph Pulitzer, editorially clamoured for US military intervention against Spain.
 Through disinformation and media manipulation these newspaper tycoons induced the United States to wage an unnecessary war against Spain.
 Sensational, inflammatory and propagandistic articles and editorials in Pulitzer’s World and Hearst’s Journal succeeded in inciting war hysteria and public enthusiasm for war with Spain.

-Organising a War
+Organizing a War

 Randolf Hearst famously sent artist Frederick Remington, and other Journal correspondents to report on the Civil War in Cuba.
 When Remington reported: Everything is quiet.
 There is no trouble here.
 There will be no war.
 I wish to return.
 Hearst sent the following famous telegram in reply: Please remain.
 You furnish the pictures and I’ll furnish the war.